Avaiga/taipy-doc/docs/knowledge_base/demos/stock-visualization.md

 or an analyst predicting future trends, our dashboard provides a user-friendly platform to improve your decision-making process.

-You can explore the application, add new tickers to the list, and unlock the potential of Taipy in transforming financial data into actionable insights.
+Feel free to explore the application, include new stock tickers in the list, and discover how Taipy can convert financial data into actionable insights.